OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/basics.rst

 Now setting a value for 'g2.x' will set the value for both 'c3.x' and 'g1.c1.x' and they are said to be implicitly connected.
-If you promote the output from one subsystem and the input of another with the same name, then that will have the same effect to the explicit connection statement as shown above.
+If you promote the output from one subsystem and the input of another with the same name, then that will have the same effect as the explicit connection statement as shown above.

-In contrast to a `Component`, which is reponsible for defining the variables and equations of a system, a `Group` has the responsibility of assembling multiple systems of equations into matrix form and solving them together.
-Where a `Component` must define a *solve_nonlinear* method, a `Group` provides a solver to solve the collection of `Components` as a whole.
+In contrast to a `Component`, which is responsible for defining the variables and equations that map between them, a `Group` has the responsibility of assembling multiple systems of equations and solving them together.
+A `Group` uses a `Solver` to solve the collection of `Components` as a whole.
 In fact, a `Group` has two associated solvers: a linear solver and a non-linear solver.
 The default linear solver is SciPy's GMres and the default non-linear solver is a simple `RunOnce` solver that will just call the solve_non_linear method on each system in the `Group` sequentially.
-A number of other solvers, both linear and non-linear, are available that can be substituted for the defaults for different use cases.
+A number of other iterative solvers, both linear and non-linear, are available that can be substituted for the defaults.

 Problem
 -------

-When a model has been fully developed as a `Group` with a collection of `Components` and sub-`Groups` it is time to actually solve the `System`.
+When a model has been fully developed as a `Group` with a collection of `Components` and sub-`Groups` it is time to actually do something with it (e.g. run an analysis, design of experiments, or optimization).
-This is done by definining a `Problem` that contains the `System`.
+This is done by defining a single top level object, a `Problem` instance, that contains your model.

 A `Problem` always has a single top-level `Group` called *root*.
 This can be passed in the constructor or set later: